kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 $(eval $(call TARGETS,main.go,Dockerfile))
 ```

-Thanks to `template.mk` we will have one place in repository with targets definitions and it will be much easier to maintain it.
+Thanks to `template.go.mk` we will have one place in repository with targets definitions and it will be much easier to maintain it.

->**NOTE**: All components needs to be build by CI system in case of changes in `template.mk`.
+>**NOTE**: All components needs to be build by CI system in case of changes in `template.go.mk`.

 ### Sandbox Validation